 - Strategies evaluate the service it provides and the historical performance of that service to create future goals

-3. Establish Measurable Goals
+3. Establish Measurable Product Management Metrics

 I often tell clients having a strategy without goals is incomplete.
 This is where organizations are wagering bets.
 Goals should be quantifiable and actionable.
 Meeting or not meeting goal expectations should be viewed as a learning experience to adjust or set a benchmark.
 Goals will help cross-functional teams to work together to get across the same finish line.
 We recommend our clients to create these goals before engineers are developing to minimize ambiguity across different teams.